One of our favourite things about getting a new iPhone is that it's really easy to set it up to be exactly the same as our old iPhone.

-There was a time when you'd have to use a computer and iTunes to do so, but advancements in both iOS and iCloud mean it can be done easily and pretty much anywhere (as long as you have enough battery power, anyway).
+Thanks to iOS and iCloud this can be done easily and pretty much anywhere (as long as you have access to Wi-Fi, anyway).
 In this article we show how to set up a new iPhone from a previous phone's backup, and how to transfer key data if restoring from backup isn't possible.
-Read next: How to set up a new iPhone

-Before we go any further, Apple Watch owners beware: switching iPhones will require you to reset your Apple Watch.
+Apple Watch owners beware: switching iPhones will require you to reset your Apple Watch.
 Its apps and settings will be backed up to the Watch app on your iPhone before your Watch is reset - don't worry about storage, as the backups are only around 100-200kb.

-This means that if you choose not to encrypt your backup in iTunes/use iCloud, your backup will still restore your Apple Watch apps, but won't transfer your exercise/health data.
+This means that if you choose not to encrypt your backup in iTunes/use iCloud, your backup will restore your Apple Watch apps, but it won't transfer your exercise/health data.

 For more information, take a look at this: How to keep your Apple Watch apps when switching to a new iPhone

-Once you've logged in with your Apple ID, you'll be asked whether you want to set your iPhone up as a brand new iPhone, or if you'd like to restore an existing backup via iTunes or iCloud.
+Once you've logged in to your new iPhone with your Apple ID, you'll be asked whether you want to set your iPhone up as a brand new iPhone, or if you'd like to restore an existing backup via iTunes or iCloud.

 After selecting a backup to restore from, your data and preferences from your old iPhone will be transferred.
 The time it takes may vary depending on the size of the backup (iTunes and iCloud) and your Wi-Fi speed (iCloud).

 Once this is complete, you're done - you should be able to access all photos, contacts, messages and other data from your old iPhone.

 The following method uses Apple's iCloud and should transfer all photos, contacts, notes, calendars and Safari passwords from your old iPhone to your new one.
-Read next: How to transfer music from one iPhone to another
+Read next: How to transfer music from one iPhone to another.

-Once signed in, click on your Apple ID/iCloud account and you're connected to a Wi-Fi network.
-Once signed in, toggle on everything you want to transfer to your new iPhone (Photos, Contacts and so on).
+Once signed in, click on your Apple ID information at the top of the page, then click on iCloud.
+Toggle on everything you want to transfer to your new iPhone (Photos, Contacts and so on).
 Leave your iPhone connected to Wi-Fi and your data should start syncing with iCloud, although there's no progress bar to see how much has been synced.